JJscott/cgra_math/README.md

 # FAQ

-##### Why did you make another math library?
+#### Why did you make another math library?

-There are a huge number of existing libraries for linear algebra maths in C++ but the majority of them are slow to compile and are complicated to integrate. `cgra_math.hpp` is a single header file that provides a variety of data types and functions most suitable for applications in Computer Graphics and can be integrated straight into your source tree without the hassle.
+There are a large number of existing libraries for linear algebra in C++ but the majority of them are slow to compile and  complicated to integrate. `cgra_math.hpp` is a single header file that provides a variety of data types and functions that most suitable for applications in Computer Graphics.
+It can be integrated straight into your source tree without any hassle.

-##### Why C++11?
+#### Why C++11?

 TODO

+#### Why are Matrices Column-major?

+TODO
+Originally this library was developed for use in OpenGL which requires the data to be packed in column major order.
+Array subscript operator allows you to access the matrix by column then row (x then y) which is easier for beginners to understand.
+A single array subscript operator also allows us to return a reinterpret cast of the data as a vector with length equal to the number of rows making it easier to modify.

 # Documentation